VictorTeixeiraS/projects/projects/local-dev-python/5-github/readme.md

 ## Create a GitHub Account

-IF you don't have a GitHub account yet, create one [here](https://github.com/).
+If you don't have a GitHub account yet, create one [here](https://github.com/).
 You will likely use this account *heavily* for the rest of your career as a developer, so add a good profile picture and use a sensible username.

 ## Create a GitHub repository for this project